Check out my printed workbooks ➡︎ SHOP AMAZON

 (This post contains affiliate links.
 If you use a link and purchase one of the items I recommended I will receive a small fee.
 There is no cost to you.)

-Elevating Learning with Occupational Therapy: A Toolkit for Engaging Activities
+Improving Learning with Occupational Therapy: A Toolkit of Fun Activities

 Engaging Activities for Skill-Building: Activities like “Lite-Brite“, gross motor or yoga dice, and Emotion block puzzles seamlessly transform therapy into play, refining both fine and gross motor skills.
 These interactive tools also serve as catalysts for social-emotional learning, fostering emotional intelligence through engaging, hands-on experiences.
 Visual perceptual activities such as Spot the Difference and scavenger hunts become vital components in this toolkit, enhancing cognitive abilities in a purposeful and playful manner.